-T20 World Cup qualification the priority
+T20 World Cup qualification is priority

 He will lead Ireland through the upcoming series against the USA and West Indies as well as the T20 World Cup qualifiers in February.

-Ireland will play USA in two T20 games on 22 and 23 December, before facing the same opposition in ODIs on 26, 28 and 30 December.
+Ireland will play USA in two T20 internationals on 22 and 23 December, before facing the same opposition in one-day internationals on 26, 28 and 30 December.

-West Indies will provide the opposition for ODIs on 8, 11 and 14 January, then a T20 international on 16 January.
+They then head to the West Indies for ODIs on 8, 11 and 14 January, then a T20 international on 16 January.

 'I won't rip it up and do it all my own way'

 "I am honoured to take up an opportunity that I thought would never come my way.
-It was a nice surprise to get the call, a case of being in the right place at the right time.
+It was a nice surprise to get the call, a case of being in the right place at the right time," added Ripley.

 "My remit is to keep things going for three months, to work with the current staff to keep it in safe hands and maybe add one or two little things from my 10 years of experience as a head coach that might help until the new head coach is appointed.